google/osv-scanner/docs/guided-remediation.md

 - Non-registry dependencies (local paths, URLs, Git, etc.) are not evaluated.
 - `peerDependencies` are not properly considered during dependency resolution (treated as if using `--legacy-peer-deps`).
 - `overrides` are ignored during dependency resolution.

+#### Workspaces

+Remediation in npm `workspaces` is only partially supported:

+- In-place updates should function correctly on the workspace `package-lock.json`.
+- Dependency relaxation can change dependencies in the `package.json` file being being scanned.
+This means only dependencies declared in the root package can be changed.
+  - You can remediate the individual `package.json` files of each workspace, but this will be unaware of any packages or constraints caused by sibling workspaces.
-- The `node_modules/` in workspaces are not deleted when relocking, which may impact the resulting dependency graph.
+- The `node_modules/` in workspaces are not deleted when relocking, which may impact the resulting dependency graph when running `npm install`.
+- Each workspace package is considered dependency depth 1 from the root workspace.